smeads/portfolio-iro/contact.md

 feature-img: "img/banner3.png"
 ---

-If want to contact me please don't hesitate.
+If you want to contact me please do.
 I'll be sure to respond as soon as I can.

 Thanks!